Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Engage the non-knurled side of the pin first.
 The knurls lock the pin on its support.

-To make sure the system is working, blow into the fuel inlet tube and operate the float to check that the inlet is blocked when the float is raised.
+To make sure the system is working, blow into the fuel inlet pipe and operate the float to check that the inlet is blocked when the float is raised.

-To make sure the system is working, blow into the fuel inlet tube and operate the float to check that the inlet is blocked when the float is raised.
+To make sure the system is working, blow into the fuel inlet pipe and operate the float to check that the inlet is blocked when the float is raised.

 Fit float